crubiogarcia/crubiogarcia.github.io/README.md

 ### Plot Fit
 [Repository](https://github.com/crubiogarcia/PlotFit)

-This script maximizes the number of assets fitted along a curve using a loop of physical collisions.
+This script implements a method for placing building assets along a curve.
+It maximizes the number of assets positioned along a curve running a test fit through a loop of physical collisions.
 ![Plot Fit](/assets/img/PlotFit.png)

 ** **